Chondoist Chongu Party: History

 In 1958, the party was purged again.
-In November of that year, sources alleged that it had, together with the Korean Social Democratic Party, conspired against the DPRK leadership.
+In November of that year, sources alleged that it had, together with the Korean Democratic Party, conspired against the DPRK leadership.
 Kim Tarhyon and his closest associates were arrested.
 By February 1958 they had pleaded guilty, and on 16 February 1958 their parliamentary immunity was revoked.
 Most likely they were executed, but their exact fate remains unknown.
 By this time the party had effectively ceased to function as an independent entity.
 No provincial organization of the party existed, just a formal central nucleus.
 Pak Sindok, previously the head of the Organizational Department of the party, took over the party leadership.

 The party obtained 22 out of 687 seats in the Supreme People's Assembly in the 2014 election.

+After the disbandment of the Fatherland Front alliance in 2024, the party runs under the "Friendly parties and religious organizations" umbrella in North Korean elections.